-Mr. Woo King Hang (胡勁恒), aged 60, has extensive experience in financial and business management.
-Mr. Woo is an independent non-executive director, the chairman of the audit committee and the corporate governance committee and a member of the remuneration committee of the Company.
+Mr. Woo King Hang (胡勁恒), aged 61, has extensive experience in financial and business management.
+Mr. Woo is an INED, the chairman of the audit committee and the corporate governance committee and a member of the remuneration committee of the Company.
 He is currently an independent non-executive director and a member of the audit committee and the nomination committee of Crocodile Garments Limited ("Crocodile", Stock Code: 122).
 He is also the vice chairman of the board of directors and a non-executive director of Centenary United Holdings Limited ("Centenary United", Stock Code: 1959).
 Mr. Woo is also an independent non-executive director and a member of the audit committee, the remuneration committee and the nomination committee of Digital Domain Holdings Limited ("DDHL", Stock Code: 547).
+Mr. Woo is also a senior advisor of a technology start-up company.
+Mr. Woo was an independent non-executive director of Hans Energy Company Limited ("Hans Energy", Stock Code: 554) between June 2019 and December 2021.